Bullying in College: How It Happens and What You Can Do to Stop It

 This is also known as relational or emotional bullying.
 So, what is social bullying?
 It involves excluding a person from a particular group or damaging a person's social standing.
 Social bullies try to boost their own status by undermining someone else's.
 They manipulate social situations, spread gossip and rumors, and encourage other people to turn against that person.
 Such behavior is often perpetrated by a group of friends against an outsider.

 Cyberbullying or online bullying is when communication technology is used to threaten, embarrass, or harm another person.
 Unlike traditional bullying, cyberbullying provides perpetrators with anonymity and allows them to be cruel while remaining detached from the situation.
-Cyberbullies might send threatening or offensive texts or emails, create websites focused on insulting someone, post humiliating photos of a person or reveal sensitive information about him or her online, or hack into a person's social media accounts in order to pose as him or her and wreak havoc.
+Cyberbullies might send threatening or offensive texts or emails, create websites focused on insulting someone, post humiliating photos of a person, or reveal sensitive information about them online, or hack into a person's social media accounts to pose as them and wreak havoc.
 Notably, cyberbullies don't need to repeat the behavior for it to have lasting and long-term effects; one click can enable an offending message or photo to go viral and take on a life of its own.

 A famous case of cyberbullying involved Tyler Clementi, a Rutgers University student whose roommate used a webcam to secretly capture Clementi performing an intimate act with another man.
 The roommate invited other students to watch the online broadcast and later posted about it on his Twitter feed.
 After discovering what his roommate had done and finding out that a second attempt to invade his privacy was planned, Clementi took his own life by jumping off the George Washington Bridge.

 One survey of college students found that 22 percent had endured some form of cyberbullying, and 38 percent knew someone who had gone through such an experience.

 Online bullying can be especially insidious because the targeted person can be tormented at any time, and they may not have any idea who the perpetrator is.